 A patron who has been excluded from the library, or the patron and their parent/guardian if the patron is a minor, may appeal the exclusion in writing to the Executive Director within ten (10) days of the exclusion's issuance.
 The Executive Director will consider testimony from the patron, Library staff involved in the incident(s), and witnesses to the incident(s).
 The Executive Director may uphold, modify, or cancel the exclusion.
 A written copy of the decision will be delivered or mailed within ten (10) days to the patron making the appeal.
 This decision may be appealed to the Board of Trustees in writing within ten (10) days of issuance of the Executive Director's decision.
-The Board of Trustees will consider testimony from the patron, Library staff, and witnesses.
+The Board of Trustees may uphold, modify, or cancel the exclusion from the patron, Library staff, and witnesses.
 The Board of Trustees may uphold, modify, or cancel the exclusion.
-The Board of Trustees' decision is final.
+The Board of Trustees may uphold, modify, or cancel the exclusion.